UCAS code: See combinations

 A typical week

 Your work will be divided between language classes, lectures and tutorials (one or two a week).
 In the first year, the emphasis will be on intensive learning of the Middle Eastern language.
-Throughout your course, you will prepare essays for your weekly tutorials and classes, some of which will take place in the Faculties of Oriental Studies and Medieval and Modern Languages, while others will be held in your college.
+Throughout your course, you will prepare essays for your weekly tutorials and classes, some of which will take place in the Faculties of Asian and Middle Eastern Studies and Medieval and Modern Languages, while others will be held in your college.

 Tutorials are usually up to four students and a tutor.
 Seminar and language class sizes may vary depending on the options you choose or the language you are studying, but there would usually be no more than around 20 students and these would often be much smaller.